lesenelir/meta-learnweb3-dao-projects/03-build-your-own-nft/README.md

 - Create a smart contract to inherit the ERC721 contract and then `npx hardhat compile` to compile contract

 - Deploy contract to goeril test network

   - write a deployment script (deploy.js)

-  - conrigure the network with quicknode and export `HTTP Provider` & `private key`
+  - configure the network with quicknode and export `HTTP Provider` & `private key`

-  - conrigure the hardhat.config.js
+  - configure the hardhat.config.js

 - The contract call the constructor of the parent contract and call the related methods from the parent contract

 - See your own nft in testnets.opensea.io